simzes/simzes.github.io/_posts/2024-8-2-light-shapes-and-lens-spacings.md

 author: simon

 title: Experiments with Light Shapes and Lens Spacings
-caption: Finding ideal lens spacings for a scanning photo-exposure design, with measurement and simulation.
+caption: Finding ideal lens spacings for a scanning photo-exposure design for screen printing, with measurement and simulation.
 ---
+*This is [part of a series](/flatbed-exposure-sketch) exploring the design of a novel scanning photo-exposure technique for screen printing and other media (cyanotypes, platinum and palladium prints, etc).
+This exposure technique scans a light strip across the screen and stencil, using focusing lenses to achieve the excellent exposure characteristics of a room-sized projection lamp in the compact space of a typical light table.*

+*This post examines spacing patterns of lights along the strip, and how changing the distance between lights impacts the cumulative exposure shape and variation in light levels.*

+---

-The next step in prototyping a scanning photo-exposure unit for screen printing, is experimenting with different lenses and finding the right spacing for each one.
+The next step in prototyping a scanning photo-exposure unit is experimenting with different lenses and finding the right spacing for each one.
+Different lens spacings along a strip change how individual light spots add and accumulate into an exposure, as the strip scans across the screen.
+Ideally, the exposure has minimal variation along the strip.

 This sub-project explores using a low-cost UV sensor to measure the light shape created by different lens types.
 The sensor scans across a light spot over two axes, producing thousands of measurements that form a three dimensional light shape.
 This data is then used to simulate different spacings to find the spacing that minimizes light variation across the scanning strip.

 [Previous sketches and graphing](/flatbed-exposure-sketch) suggested that combined circles could overlap to create a light strip even enough for photo-exposure.
 This guesswork assumed light spots with even distributions of light.
 But LEDs don’t produce light shapes with even distributions, and each lens compounds this light shape differently.
 The question of whether focused lights could form an even strip remained murky, along with other questions of which lenses are suitable and system cost.